labex-labs/open-source-labs/python/python-mastery/lab-ex4-1-how-objects-are-represented/en/intro.md

 **Objectives:**

-- Learn more about how objects are represented.
+- Explore how Python objects are represented internally
-- Learn how attribute assignment and lookup works.
+- Understand the mechanisms of attribute assignment and lookup
+- Learn the relationship between classes and instances
-- Better understand the role of a class definition
+- Examine the role of class definitions in object-oriented programming

 **Files Modified:** None